 Both PNC and Chase charge different fees for different account types and banking actions.
 PNC requires monthly maintenance fees for its savings and checking accounts, but these are all waivable.
 PNC’s CDs, however, won’t require you to pay monthly fees.

 Similarly, Chase charges monthly fees, but these are also waivable.
-When it comes to out-of-network ATMs, PNC charges a $3 fee, while Chase charges a $2.50 fee.
+When it comes to out-of-network ATMs, PNC and Chase charges a $3 fee.
 For overdrafts, PNC charges $36, but also offers overdraft protection.
 Chase, on the other hand, charges $34 and also offers overdraft protection transfers.

 PNC vs. Chase: Rates